humanetes-com/proof-of-positive-interaction/pallets/popi/README.md

-Removing the content of this readme to avoid duplicated content in the main README
+merging this README.md with the main one to avoid duplication and confusion